r-lib/styler/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Useful git pre-commit hooks for R related projects
+# Useful git pre-commit hooks for R

 <!-- badges: start -->